gui11aume/mmp/README.md

   > ./mmp genome.fasta reads.fasta

+This produces a sam file printed on `stdout`.
 You can change the error rate with the option `-e`.
-For instance, if you know that it shold be 2%, then the command should be:
+For instance, if you know that it is 2%, then the command should be:

   > ./mmp -e 0.02 genome.fasta reads.fasta